AriFordsham/GHCWiki/building/hacking.md

 ## Validating

-Another way to build GHC is to [run the validate script](testing-patches), which does a build of GHC from scratch (it does `make distclean` first), using standard settings.
+Another way to build GHC is to [run the validate script](testing-patches), which does a build of GHC from scratch (it does `make distclean` first), using standard settings, and then runs the testsuite.
+If validate passes without any errors, then it is ok to submit the patches from your tree.

 ## Parallel builds